 Furnace and Water Heater Combination Rebate: $700- $950

-It depends on your home's location and the kind of panels you plan to use.
+It depends on your location and what type of panels you're installing.
 Since there's a moderate amount of snowfall in Howell, your best time to get solar is in the spring and fall.